 While the basic definition of IaaS is limited to virtual Servers for datacenters etc. computing, many IaaS providers give you databases, networking and firewalls etc. services built into virtualization so that you can use them directly – without having to buy stuff or code anything from scratch.
 But these are added benefits and as such, cannot be considered part of Infrastructure as a Service.

 The maintenance of servers and keeping them up is the work of IaaS providers.
 Users are responsible for updating OS and other software they may be using over the infrastructure.
-This case is different from both Platform as a Service and Software as a service where the cloud service provider has to keep his software updated.
+This case is different from both Platforms as a Service and Software as a service where the cloud service provider has to keep his software updated.

 Examples of Infrastructure as a Service

 As of writing this article, November 20, 2016, Amazon Web Services (AWS) is the most used IaaS service.
-It provides high flexibility with good pre and after sales consultation at highly affordable prices.
+It provides high flexibility with good pre and after-sales consultation at highly affordable prices.
 Microsoft is right behind with its Microsoft Azure service.
 There are some other companies in the race but they are not even as much as close.

 Google has Compute – not much popular and a bit costly compared to similar offerings but gets work done.
 Suppose you need to process tons of data that would hang your machines.
 You can go for Compute and get it done.